JupiterOne/security-policy-templates/README.md

 ## Format

+Similar to the concept of "micro-services", the policies and procedures are written in "micro-docs" that are decoupled from the policies.
+They are mapped to each other via a JSON configuration.

 - All policies, procedures and reference documents are written in Markdown.
 - All configuration files are in JSON format, including mapping between policies and procedures, and between procedures and compliance standards.